WGUNDERWOOD/tex-fmt/README.md

 is available at
 [tex-fmt.toml](https://github.com/WGUNDERWOOD/tex-fmt/blob/main/tex-fmt.toml).

+Note for contributors: this repository's configuration file will be automatically applied if tex-fmt is run from within the repository.
+Change working directory or use `--config <config>` to avoid this.

 ### Disabling the formatter

 Ending a source line with `% tex-fmt: skip` disables formatting for that line.